 An ACH payment is older than 170 days

 ACH payments have a 170-day refund window.
-After that, refunds are no longer supported.
+After that, direct refunds are no longer supported.

 Credit card payments can be refunded at any time.